jaredhuling/jaredhuling.github.io/_posts/2014-03-16-first-r-package.md

 ## Largest Singular Value Computation

 The Lanczos algorithm is a well-known method for fast computation of extremal eigenvalues.
-The Golub-Kahan-Lanczos bidiagonalization algorithm is an extension of this to approximate the largest singular values of a matrix $X$ from below.
+The Golub-Kahan-Lanczos bidiagonalization algorithm is an extension of this to approximate the largest singular values of a matrix $$X$$ from below.
 The function ```gklBidiag``` approximates the largest singular value of a matrix.
 Since GKL bidiagonalization is initialized from a random vector, we can compute a probabilistic upper bound for the singular value.
 The following compares the speed of ```gklBidiag``` and the implementation in the popular **Fortran** library **PROPACK** found in the **svd** package

 {% highlight r %}